-Peter Sellers plays a mentally handicapped gardener named Chauncey Gardiner (“Chance”), raised and protected by a rich old eccentric who dies and leaves him bewildered and homeless.
+Peter Sellers plays a mentally handicapped gardener named Chance, raised and protected by a rich old eccentric who dies and leaves him bewildered and homeless.

-Eve takes him home to heal and because his stoic blankness convinces everyone he’s deep and wise, Benjamin Rand wants to make him head of a new institution to distribute financial assistance to businessmen.
+Eve takes him home to heal, and because his stoic blankness convinces everyone he’s deep and wise, Ben Rand wants to make “Chauncey Gardiner” the head of a new institution to distribute financial assistance to businessmen.

 The President (Jack Warden) wants to make him a personal assistant in a White House advisory capacity.
 Eve just wants to make him.

 Before Chance can get his thoughts organised to the point of telling them he needs a job as a gardener, the financial editor of the Washington Post is calling him for quotes, the TV talk shows are making him a celebrity, and the computers, the CIA, and the research morgues at the newspapers are all baffled.